Chile: Public Health, Traditional Medicine, and Community Empowerment

 Independent Study Project or Health Practicum- syllabus (PDF)

 (ISPR 3000 / 4 credits / 120 class hours)

 Conducted in Arica, Putre, Valparaíso, Temuco, or in another approved location in Chile appropriate to the project.
 Students can choose to conduct an Independent Study Project or to participate in a guided, month-long health practicum.
 Sample topic areas: women’s health; psychiatric illness and community outreach; drug and alcohol treatment; intercultural health; Chilean AIDS policy; promotion and prevention policies; indigenous practice of health; epidemiology.

 Duration: 15 weeks

-Prerequisites: Coursework in public health or development studies; 4 semesters Spanish Read more...
+Prerequisites: Coursework in public health, development studies, community or social sciences, or other related fields; 4 semesters college-level Spanish.
+Read more...

 View Student Evaluations for this program: